aui-framework/aui/docs/MANUAL.md

 Commit hash, tag or branch name to `checkout`.

 #### COMPONENTS
 List of components to import which will be passed to `find_package`.
-Also, passed to dependency's `CMakeLists.txt` via `AUI_BOOT_COMPONENTS` variable.
+Also, passed as semicolon-separated list to dependency's `CMakeLists.txt` via `AUI_BOOT_COMPONENTS` variable.

 ## AMetric